docker/labs-ai-tools-for-devs/README.md

 ## Dockerized Tools
 ![dockerized tools](img4.png)

 OpenAI API compatiable LLM's already support function calling.
 This is our workbench to test the same spec, but with functions as Docker images.
+Some of the benefits using Docker based on our [research](https://www.linkedin.com/newsletters/docker-labs-genai-7204877599427194882/) are enabling the LLM to:
+- take more complex actions
+- deliver relevant context to the LLM without too many tokens
-Our [research](https://www.linkedin.com/newsletters/docker-labs-genai-7204877599427194882/) shows that this approach enables siginficantly more powerful that work across a wide range of environments.
+- work across a wider range of environments
+- operate in a sandboxed environment

 # Get Started